cloudamqp/lavinmq/README.md

 `avalanchemq -D /var/lib/avalanchemq`

-More configuration options can be viewed with `-h`, and you can specify a configration file too, see [extras/config.ini](extras/config.ini) for an example.
+More configuration options can be viewed with `-h`, and you can specify a configuration file too, see [extras/config.ini](extras/config.ini) for an example.

 ## OS configuration

-If you have a lot of clients that open connections at the same time, eg. after a restart, you may see "kernel: Possible SYN flooding on port 5671" in the syslog.
+If you have a lot of clients that open connections at the same time, e.g. after a restart, you may see "kernel: Possible SYN flooding on port 5671" in the syslog.
 Then you probably should increase `net.ipv4.tcp_max_syn_backlog`: